scylladb/scylla-manager/docs/source/backup/backup.rst

 Monitor progress of the backup task
 ===================================

-Progress of the backup task can be monitored by using `sctool task progress <../sctool/#task-progress>`_ command and providing UUID of the backup task.
+Progress of the backup task can be monitored by using :ref:`sctool task progress <task-progress>` command and providing UUID of the backup task.

 .. code-block:: none